Kodisss/Serious-Game-Risks/README.md

  Built with Unity 2022.3.10f1 LTS

- You have to import the Cinemachine package as well as the InputManager and TMPro package from Unity's registry in order to compile the code as they are excluded by the gitignore.
+ You have to import the InputManager and TMPro packages from Unity's registry in order to compile the code as they are excluded by the gitignore.

  Copyright 2023 Ashley
  Licensed under the Apache License, Version 2.0 (the "License");